Snow much fun at Braden River Middle School dance | East County | Your Observer

 Students dance the night away during Snowcoming

-This year's Snowcoming dance was Pinder's first and last in his years at Braden River Middle, so he wanted to make the most of it.
+This year's Snowcoming Dance was Pinder's first in his years at Braden River Middle, so he wanted to make the most of it.

 "It's fun to be with friends," he said.
 "It might be the last time we'll see all of us together."